cnulug/policies/citizen_code_of_conduct.md

 # Citizen Code of Conduct

+> *This document is just a proposal.
+It is pending adoption by the rest of the
+> CNULUG community, our faculty advisors,* and the various CNU boards who
+> approve community policies (for when we become an "official campus
+> organization".

 ## 1. Purpose

-A primary goal of COMMUNITY_NAME is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+A primary goal of CNULUG is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for